 The group’s aim is to improve knowledge for more effective interventions.
 Sutherland cited the global turn against chlorofluorocarbons to illustrate the kind of bold public policy that can galvanise when environmental factors are perceived as a threat to human life.
 Despite recent attention to the damage they do to marine life, that level of urgency has not yet met the issue of plastic waste.
 His hope is that their workshop will become ‘the start of us developing global teamwork to press ahead with this big picture.’

 Professor Bruce Sutherland is Principal Investigator of the Modelling Microplastics group.
-Its WUN partner institutions are the University of Alberta, the University of Auckland, and the University of Western Australia.
+Its WUN partner institutions are the University of Alberta and the University of Auckland.
 For more information see their WUN page.